2021–22 Red Star Belgrade season: October

 During the October's international window Red Star had three first team players who received call-ups for Serbia national under-21 football team to play in the 2023 UEFA European Under-21 Championship qualification - goalkeeper Miloš Gordić who played both scheduled games and conceded four goals, defender Strahinja Eraković who played one game against Armenia and scored his first goal for Serbia under-21s and midfielder Petar Stanić who failed to make an appearance.
 Besides those three players Guélor Kanga played two games for the Gabon and Richard Odada played two games for Kenya in 2022 FIFA World Cup qualification.

 Only one game was played in Europa League, an away match against Danish side Midtjylland on 21 October.
 Match ended in a 1-1 draw with only goal being scored by Mirko Ivanić who signed new contract with the club until 2025 just one day after this match.
 This was first time in history that these two teams played each other.

 Besides Ivanić two more players extended their contracts with the club during the October, both products of club's youth academy.
 Defender Strahinja Eraković extended his contract until summer of 2025 and goalkeeper Miloš Gordić extended his contract until summer of 2023 with an option for another two-years extension.

 In Serbian Superliga club played five matches, winning four and losing one game.
 On 16 October club achieved biggest win of the season 7–1 in an away game against Kolubara.
 For his performance in this match, in which he had 2 assists, Milan Rodić earned the Superliga's Player of the Week award.
 On 27 October a 2–1 loss was suffered in a match against Radnik Surdulica.
 This was first time that the club lost a league game since 2019–20 season, since when they had 51 games undefeated run in the league.
 This was also the third longest undefeated run in club's history.
 At the end of the month club was placed second on the league table with 8 points behind their rivals Partizan.

-Club was scheduled to start this season of Serbian Cup in the round of 32 on 27 October, but that match was rescheduled to a 18 November.
+Club was scheduled to start this season of Serbian Cup in the round of 32 on 27 October, but that match was rescheduled to 18 November.
 Red Star was drawn to play an away game against Serbian First League side Inđija.